jecaro/jeancharles.quillet/posts/2023-06-01-A-perfect-pet-project-to-learn-Rust.md

 I can see some Haskell influence there but not that much actually.
 Rust is still a very imperative language, purity or higher-kinded types are nowhere to be found here.
-I would say this is more a general functional programing influence with the usual features: immutability by default, sum types and pattern matching.
+I would say this is more a general functional programming influence with the usual features: immutability by default, sum types and pattern matching.